Projectile Toolkit > Targeting and Prediction Version 3.1

 Important

 ⚠️ If you encounter that the trajectory is not showing, search the following materials in the Project panel and click on them one by one, and the problem should be fixed: "Dash Line", "Slash Line", "SquareParticle".
-(This is a Unity Editor bug.)
+(This is an Editor bug in older Unity versions.)

 How to use TrajectoryPredictor